 A Very Brief History

 The first futures contracts appeared in the Dutch Republic during the 17th century, and one of the most known examples was the tulip futures contract that

 was traded during the Tulipmania in 1636.
 However, the first futures exchange is considered to be the Dojima Rice exchange, that was funded after a series of bad harvests to meet the need of samurais that were paid in rice, and needed a stable conversion to money.

-One of the most significant reasons why futures were invented and have survived the test of time is that they mitigate risk for both parties involved in the transaction, and give a speculator the chance to profit from price fluctuations.
+One of the most significant reasons why futures contracts were invented and have survived the test of time is that they mitigate risk for both parties involved in the transaction, and give a speculator the chance to profit from price fluctuations.